anvetsu/reo/docs/tut.md

 ; [3.1622776601683795 8.831760866327848 5.830951894845301 9.486832980505138]
 ```

-Mapping a function over a list is a common operation, so we have an operator for that represented by the `~` (tilde) symbol.
+Mapping a function over a sequence is a common operation, so we have an operator for that represented by the `~` (tilde) symbol.

 ```rust
 ? sqrt ~ xs
 ; [3.1622776601683795 8.831760866327848 5.830951894845301 9.486832980505138]
 ```

-As a list itself is treated as a function, we can map it over a list of indices to extract a subset of the list:
+As a sequence itself is treated as a function, we can map it over a sequence of indices to extract a subset of the sequence:

 ```rust
 ? xs ~ [0 2 3]